Avocado salad is creamy, crunchy, and refreshing, and it's all you need for a quick lunch or light dinner during the hot summer months.

 Questions

-Juicy tomatoes, crisp cucumber, tangy red onion, and fresh herbs such as basil and parsley pair perfectly well with avocado.
+Juicy tomatoes, crisp cucumber, tangy red onion, and fresh herbs like basil and parsley pair perfectly well with avocado.

 According to the vegetarian flavor bible from Karen Page, other ingredients that pair well with avocado are asparagus, black beans, corn, fennel, garlic, grapefruit, greens, lemon, lime, lettuce, mango, orange, quinoa, scallions, spinach, and yogurt.